ronyfr3/Technext/README.md

 > Creating a React app with Redux Store management using an API source.

+## Installation & Run

+- Navigate to the root directory of the app
+- Run `npm install` to install the node packages
+- Run `npm start` to run the app

+## Running the tests

+Unit test is done using jest and react-testing-library

+Test can be run using `npm test` command in the home directory of the app

+## Deployment Notes

+This application is deployed to `Netlify`.Netlify is a web developer platform that multiplies productivity.
+By unifying the elements of the modern decoupled web, from local development to advanced edge.

 ## Requirements (Prerequisites)

 Tools and packages required to successfully install this project.